Missing Person: Marla Jean Thomas - Anacortes, WA 1974 Unsolved Case

 Original time of writing: August 18th, 2025

-No distinctive physical features or clothing details are mentioned in her NamUs profile.
-Furthermore, her exact last known location in Anacortes, Washington remains unspecified.
 Anacortes, located on Fidalgo Island in Skagit County, is a picturesque coastal town about 80 miles north of Seattle, known for its stunning views of the San Juan Islands, vibrant maritime culture, and small-town charm.
-Nestled in northwestern Washington, it serves as a gateway to the islands via ferry, with a close-knit community surrounded by Puget Sound’s natural beauty.
+This would be a close-knit community in Puget Sound.

 I did not find a missing persons report in the journalism from the time of her disappearance.
-However, I do recommend looking through the Facebook group hyperlinked.
+However, I do recommend looking through the Facebook group that I hyperlinked.
 She was married with three children.

 On thing that stood out with this case is that she and her husband were involved in a lawsuit against a local company, one that started just 2-3 months before Marla's disappearance.

 September 28th, 1974.
-Kitsap Sun. |
+Kitsap Sun.

 Post a Comment